coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 In most cases, a death attack allows the victim a Fortitude save to avoid the affect, but if the save fails, the character dies instantly.

--   *Raise dead* doesn't work on someone killed by a death attack.
+-   *Raise dead* doesn’t work on someone killed by a death attack.
 -   Death attacks slay instantly.
 A victim cannot be made stable and thereby kept alive.
--   In case it matters, a dead character, no matter how she died, has --10 hit points.
+-   In case it matters, a dead character, no matter how she died, has –10 hit points.
 -   The spell *death ward* protects a character against these attacks.

 ### Disease